vlocityinc/vlocity_build/README.md

 With this setting, the Apex Code in DeativateTemplatesAndLayouts.cls will run before the deploy to the org.
 In this case it will Deactivate the Vlocity Templates and Vlocity UI Layouts (Cards) associated with the Deploy.
 See Advanced Anonymous Apex for more details.

 ##### Additional Options
 The Job file additionally supports some Vlocity Build based options and the options available to the DataPacks API.
+All Options can also be passed in as Command Line Options with `-optionName value` or `--optionName` for Boolean values.

 ##### Vlocity Build
 | Option | Description | Type  | Default |